 After you take the 5 Love Languages quiz you will see that a person is able to score high in multiple areas.
-As for me, I scored the highest in Quality Time and physical touch.
-However, my third place score went to Acts of Service.
+I scored third for to Acts of Service.

 I am 100% spoiled and that’s fine 💁♀️